Blog post

 Next-Gen Telecom Systems: OSS/BSS Transformation with Microservices

-The telecom industry needs to prepare its core IT systems for 5G networks, IoT, and the mass adoption of AR/VR.
-Learn how microservices can help in the OSS/BSS transformation
+The telecom industry needs to prepare its core IT systems for 5G networks, IoT, and the mass adoption of augmented and virtual reality.
+Learn how microservices can help digital OSS/BSS transformation.

-One of the biggest shortcomings of existing telecom mainframes is their rigidity.
-Telecom software development is painstakingly slow, as vendors have to ensure integration and interoperability of their systems with all components available on the market — or with a significant portion of them, at the very least.
+One of the most significant shortcomings of existing telecom mainframes is their rigidity.
+Telecom software development is painstakingly slow, as vendors have to ensure integration and interoperability of their systems with all components available on the market — or with most of them, at the very least.

 Telecom software development by Intellias